 If you use an email client that strips out the header of your emails, such as Outlook or Thunderbird, you will have to forward the message as an attachment when you forward it to email@example.com.

-Anytime you attempt to reconfigure and update your SMTP settings with Nutshell be sure to wait anywhere from 5 to 10 minutes before retrying the connection.
+Any time you attempt to reconfigure and update your SMTP settings with Nutshell be sure to wait anywhere from 5 to 10 minutes before retrying the connection.
+SMTP connection attempts are throttled to avoid being automatically blocked by your server, because too many connection attempts in a short time can appear to be a malicious attack.

 What is my hostname for Gmail?